fastlane/docs/docs/app-store-connect-api.md

   "issuer_id": "6053b7fe-68a8-4acb-89be-165aa6465141",
   "key": "-----BEGIN PRIVATE KEY-----\nMIGTAgEAMBMGByqGSM49AgEGCCqGSM49AwEHBHknlhdlYdLu\n-----END PRIVATE KEY-----", "duration": 1200, # optional (maximum 1200)
-  "in_house": false, # optional but may be required if using match/sigh }
+  "in_house": false # optional but may be required if using match/sigh }
 ```